 These cancers are almost always glottic (vocal cord) cancers that are found early because of voice changes.
-They are nearly always curable with either vocal cord stripping, laser surgery, or radiation therapy.
+They are nearly always curable with either endoscopic surgery or radiation therapy.
 The patient is then watched closely to see if the cancer returns.
-If the cancer comes back after stripping or laser surgery, radiation can be used.
+If the cancer does comes back, radiation can be used.

-Most people with stage I and II laryngeal cancers can be treated successfully without totally removing their larynx.
+Most stage I and II laryngeal cancers can be treated successfully without removing the whole larynx.

-Either radiation alone (without surgery) or partial laryngectomy can be used in most people.
-Voice results tend to be better with radiation therapy than with partial laryngectomy, and the complication rate tends to be lower for radiation treatment.
-Many doctors use radiation therapy for smaller cancers, only using surgery for cancers that come back after treatment.
+Either radiation alone or surgery with a partial laryngectomy can be used in most people.
+Many doctors use radiation therapy for smaller cancers.
+Voice problems tend to be less with radiation therapy than with partial laryngectomy, and there tend to be fewer problems with radiation treatment.

 The treatment for glottic (vocal cord) cancers and supraglottic cancers (those starting above the vocal cords) is slightly different.

 Glottic cancer: Some early glottic cancers might be treated by removing the vocal cord with cancer (cordectomy), or even by laser surgery.
 Radiation or surgery is usually enough to treat most glottic cancers unless there are signs that the treatment might not have cured the cancer (such as finding cancer cells at the edge of the removed tumor).
 If you need more treatment after surgery, your options might include radiation therapy, chemoradiation, or surgery to remove more of the larynx.